Sharing rhyming phonics phase 1 games with Sarah!

 Sarah and I began with books.
 The preschool had a range of rhyming books which we sorted into a basket.
 These would be the Phase 1 phonics books that would be read and reread to children so that they could begin to hear and join in the rhymes on repeat.

-There are so many rhyming books out there, and Sarah’s preschool had many that you’d recognise.
 To find out more about the rhyming books we used, and to get some instant inspiration, here’s a FREE Preschool Recommended Reads download.
 The perfect resource for anybody working with 2, 3, and 4-year-olds.

 FREE resources for Phase 1 Phonics activities